Positivity of Mass in Higher Dimensions: A Focusing Theorem in Higher Dimensions

 \section{A Focusing Theorem in Higher Dimensions}

-Theorem \ref{thm:nullline} shows that certain classes of higher dimensional, negative mass spacetimes must contain a null line.
-This means negativity of mass would be impossible if we also impose conditions on the spacetime which forbid the existence of such a curve.
+Theorem \ref{thm:nullline} shows that certain higher dimensional, negative mass spacetimes contain a null line.
+This means that such spacetimes would be excluded if we also impose conditions which forbid the existence of such a curve.

 We will require conditions which ensure that endless null geodesics encounter sufficient regions of positive focusing to guarantee that conjugate points will occur.
 This focusing of geodesics is consistent with the sort of behaviour we would expect to be caused by regions of positive mass (assuming the Einstein equations hold).
-In this sense, Corollary \ref{cor} agrees with our prior understanding of positivity of mass.
+In this sense, Corollary \ref{cor} below agrees with our prior understanding of positivity of mass.

-In \cite{PSW}, the conditions imposed are those stated in Borde's Focusing Theorem \cite{Borde} (where we now assume that the metric is $C^2$): \begin{thm}(\textbf{Focusing Theorem 2 \cite{Borde}}) Let $\gamma$ be a complete, affinely parametrized, causal geodesic with tangent $T^a$ such that $T_{[a}R_{b]cd[e}T_{f]}T^cT^d\neq0$ at some point on $\gamma$.
+In \cite{PSW}, the conditions imposed are those stated in Borde's Focusing Theorem \cite{Borde} (where we require these to hold for every complete causal geodesic).
+As mentioned in Section \ref{Introduction}, we now assume that the quantity $R_{ab}T^aT^b$ is finite and continuous, where $T^a$ is tangent to the null geodesic under consideration.
+To guarantee this, it is sufficient to assume that the metric is $C^2$. \begin{thm}(\cite[Focusing Theorem 2]{Borde}) Let $\gamma$ be a complete, affinely parameterised, causal geodesic with tangent $T^a$ such that $T_{[a}R_{b]cd[e}T_{f]}T^cT^d\neq0$ at some point on $\gamma$.
 Suppose that for any $\epsilon>0$ and any $t_1<t_2$, there exists $\delta>0$ and intervals $I_1$ and $I_2$ of length $\geq\delta$ with endpoints $<t_1$ and $>t_2$ respectively such that